The Hoge Moogs

 It basically adjusts the spacing of the lowest notes and the width of zero beat.

-to expand zero beat a hair to match the first.
+Adjusted it on the second instrument to expand zero beat a hair to match the first.

 Matched both to the closest common output level.